-- Children of non-compulsory school age, will be referred to the health visiting service and the LA. - Make contact with the parent/carer, relatives and neighbours using known contact details - Check local databases - Check data transfer systems such as school2school or Key to Success - Follow local information sharing arrangements, and making enquiries via other local databases and agencies where possible - Check with UK Visas and Immigration and/or the Border Force - Check with agencies known to be involved with the family - Check with the LA and school from which the pupil moved originally - Check with the LA where the pupil lives, if this is different to where the school is located - Check with the Ministry of Defence Children's Education Advisory Service in the case of children of Service Personnel - Conduct home visits via an appropriate team, following local guidance concerning risk assessments, and making enquiries with neighbours or relatives, if appropriate - NB.
-This list is not exhaustive the academy and LA will use their judgement towards what reasonable enquiries are appropriate, once all the facts of the case have been taken into account.
+- Make contact with the parent/carer, relatives and neighbours using known contact details - Check local databases - Check data transfer systems such as school2school or Key to Success - Follow local information sharing arrangements, and making enquiries via other local databases and agencies where possible - Check with UK Visas and Immigration and/or the Border Force - Check with agencies known to be involved with the family - Check with the LA and school from which the pupil moved originally - Check with the LA where the pupil lives, if this is different to where the school is located - Check with the Ministry of Defence Children's Education Advisory Service in the case of children of Service Personnel - Conduct home visits via an appropriate team, following local guidance concerning risk assessments, and making enquiries with neighbours or relatives, if appropriate - NB.
+This list is not exhaustive the academy and LA will use their judgement towards what reasonable enquiries are appropriate, once all the facts of the case have been considered.